 AVEVA is a global leader in engineering, design and information management software for the process, plant and marine industries.
 It’s world-leading technology was originally developed and spun out of Cambridge University in 1967 and its head office is still based in the city.
 In 2018, AVEVA united with the Schneider Electric industrial software business to create a truly global business with over 4,400 employees in more than 40 countries.

-Jo Stansfield, Head of Interoperability, first joined AVEVA in 2008 as a Senior Software Engineer.
+Jo Stansfield, Global Lead – Diversity and Inclusion, first joined AVEVA in 2008 as a Senior Software Engineer. , first joined AVEVA in 2008 as a Senior Software Engineer.
 Having progressed to become Product Manager, Jo was then further promoted to Deputy Head of Platform.
 This role brought new responsibilities, spread across several teams in five different locations.

 “As a product manager I’d had plenty of experience in giving strategic direction for product development, but the breadth of the teams’ work and managing the development organisation was a new and huge challenge for me.
 I considered the development of the team, and each individual within it, as a significant responsibility.
 I was keenly aware that I didn’t want to just muddle through.
 I wanted to approach it with careful consideration and reasoned decisions from the start.”

 Jo chose to sign up for the Women’s Leadership Programme to help her build her people management skills and to form a framework of how she would approach and carry out her new role.
 Shortly after the first sessions of the programme, AVEVA underwent a transformation that was significant for many of Jo’s teams and changed priorities for much of their work.